 Commonly Asked Questions About Incompetency and Guardianship

 Q. How does the Court determine if someone is incompetent?

-A. The Court looks at many factors to determine if a person is incompetent.
+A. The Clerk of Court looks at many factors to determine if a person is incompetent.
 The Court focuses on whether a person can perform routine daily activities such as preparing meals, taking medication as prescribed, maintaining proper hygiene, and performing household chores.
 The Court also considers the person’s ability to make rational financial decisions by reviewing their ability to manage their investments, manage their bank accounts, and pay their bills.
 Lastly, the Court considers whether the person can take the steps necessary to protect themselves from harm and exploitation.

 The Court will follow THESE laws when determining incapacity.